Leefarmer83/Translate-It/TESTING.md

 All words entered correctly | Word is added to library and flash messege shown| pass Successful word added | word added to profile page | pass

+**HTML validator:**
+Errors are seen, this is expected due to the validator not handling Flask inside the HTML

 # add_category.html
 action taken | expected result | pass/fail
 ------------ | --------------- | ---------
 Click on add category | taken to add category page| pass Add new category | New category shows on manage category page and index.html page | pass

+**HTML validator:**
+Errors are seen, this is expected due to the validator not handling Flask inside the HTML

 # edit_category.html
 action taken | expected result | pass/fail